Sejjaħ lil Malta

 14, 15, 16, June 2024

-Narrator and sound designer: Yasmin Kuymizakis
+Narration and music: Yasmin Kuymizakis

-Singers: Mouheddine Chalchoule (Huita) and Yasmin Kuymizakis
+Singers: Mouheddine "Huita" Chalchoule and Yasmin Kuymizakis Technical production: Mohamed Ali "Dali" Aguerbi

 Proudly part of Refugee Week Malta 2024

-Tania El Khoury Tania El Khoury is a live artist who creates interactive installations and performances that reflect on the production of collective memory and the cultivation of solidarity.
-Her work is activated by tactile, auditory and visual materials collected and curated by the artist and her collaborators, ultimately transformed through audience interaction.
-El Khoury’s work engages questions of displacement, border systems, privatization, and the politics of space in how they are shaped through nation building projects and colonial legacies.
+Tania El Khoury is an artist who creates interactive installations and performances that reflect on the production of collective memory and the cultivation of solidarity.
+Her work is activated by tactile, auditory, and visual materials, transformed through audience interaction.
+Tania's work engages questions of displacement, border systems, privatization, and the politics of space in how they are shaped through nation-building projects and colonial legacies.
+She is the recipient of the Herb Alpert Award in the Arts, the Soros Art Fellowship, the Bessie Outstanding Production Award, the International Live Art Prize, the Total Theatre Innovation Award, and the Arches Brick Award.

 This project is co-funded by the European Union, and by the NGO Co-financing Scheme of the Malta Council for the Voluntary Sector.